MISSION

 -

-The first mural — a massive depiction of the iconic Banzai Pipeline wave — is one of the largest wave murals in the world (about five stories high and over 100 m wide).
+Mural 1/101 is a massive depiction of the iconic Banzai Pipeline wave, is one of the largest wave murals in the world, standing about five stories high and stretching over 100 meters wide

 -